 Home matches back then were played at the Campo El Mazo, a basic ground to the south west of the town.
 It featured a raised stand on the west side of the ground, which was 45 metres in length and had a low propped roof over eight rows of bench seating.
 Opposite stood a curious little stand, no more than 15 metres long, that housed about 150 seats, all under a dilapidated propped roof.
 Club Haro finished fourth in the 2003-04 season, reaching the play-offs, where on 6 June 2004, they drew 1-1 with Sestao River at the last match at El Mazo.
 Club Haro lost the away leg at Sestao and thought the chance of promotion had passed.
 However, they didn’t count on CD Logroñés demotion from Segunda B and with a place up for grabs, the local federation awarded it to Club Haro.

 On 26 August 2004 Club Haro opened the new Estadio El Mazo with a 2-0 friendly win over Deportivo Alavés.
 The stadium was just 200 metres south from the old Campo El Mazo and was designed by architect Enrique Aranzubia.
 The municipally owned stadium has an athletics track and three empty sides, but all is forgiven due to the striking stand at El Mazo.
-Aranzubia’s design incorporates a semi-circular arch and suspended roof, and is like no other in Spain.
-All 4,300 seats are located on the east side of the stadium, with the curved roof providing cover for all but the extreme ends of the seating tier.
+Aranzubia’s design incorporates 110 metre arch from which is suspended a huge curved roof, and is like no other in Spain.
+All 4,300 seats are located on the east side of the stadium, with the roof providing cover for approximately half of the seating tier.
 Club Haro’s first visit to Segunda B ended after just one season.
 Over the next 14 seasons, Club Haro made the play-offs on all but one occasion.
-In the end, it proved to be 13th-time lucky, when after securing their third Tercera title, Club Haro defeated Zamora CF in the play-off finals.
+In the end, it proved to be 13th-time lucky, when after securing their third Tercera title in 2019, Club Haro defeated Zamora CF in the play-off finals.